-Foaming at the mouth and drooling are both characterised by the presence of excess amounts of saliva, I tend to define foaming at the mouth as saliva which is frothy, compared to drooling which is more watery.
-But both are used interchangeably.
+Foaming at the mouth and drooling are both characterised by the presence of excess amounts of saliva, I tend to define foaming at the mouth as saliva which is frothy, compared to drooling which is watery, but sometimes both will be used interchangeably.

 There are many causes of nausea including the following:

-Poisoning – There are so many potential hazards out there and cats are particularly vulnerable.
+There are so many potential hazards out there, and cats are particularly vulnerable.
+Poisons which can cause frothing of the mouth include pyrethrins, poisonous toads, plants, snail bait.
 Look out for other symptoms of poisoning such as confusion, ataxia (wobbly gait), vomiting, diarrhea, lethargy.
 If your cat displays any of these symptoms, seek veterinary attention immediately.

-Rabies is a fatal viral infection caused by the “rhabdovirus”.
+A fatal viral infection caused by the rhabdovirus.
 In the late stages of this disease foaming at the mouth can occur.
-Rabies is a relatively rare disease in cats, most cats in the US have been vaccinated for rabies, and thankfully it doesn’t occur in Australia or the UK.
+Rabies is a rare disease in cats as most cats in the US have been vaccinated for rabies, and thankfully it doesn’t occur in Australia or the UK.

 Any time you notice your cat foaming at the mouth, look for other symptoms he may be displaying.
 Ask yourself, has he recently had any medication, is it possible he has got into something he shouldn’t have?
 If you are in any doubt whatsoever, seek veterinary attention.

-If your cat is drooling after administration of a medication prescribed, call your vet for advice, but the chances are that it is just in response to the bitter taste and aside from it being unpleasant, and your cat possibly not getting the full dose, he will be okay.
+If your cat is drooling after administration of prescribed medication, call the veterinarian for advice, the chances are that it is just in response to the bitter taste and aside from it being unpleasant, and your cat possibly not getting the full dose, he will be okay.

-Apart from the above, is always safest to err on the side of caution and see a veterinarian if your cat is foaming at the mouth.
-As many causes are serious, he will need to evaluate your cat.
-If your cat has ingested any medication, flea treatment or poison bring along the packaging, or a sample if possible, for your veterinarian to look at.
+Apart from bitter tasting prescribed cat medications, seek urgent veterinary attention if your cat is foaming at the mouth.
+If your cat has ingested any medication, flea treatment or poison bring along the packaging for the veterinarian to look at.